dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 -  A standard object-printing package such as Smalltalk’s *printOn:* or Lisp’s *print-object*, or a formatted printing facility such as Lisp’s *format*.
-These facilities are provided by the Print, Format, and Format-out libraries.
-For convenience, the Common Dylan library also provides simple formatting capabilities.
+These facilities are provided by the :doc:`Print <print>`, :doc:`Format <format>`, and :doc:`Format-out <format-out>` libraries.
+For convenience, the :doc:`Common Dylan <../common-dylan/index>` library also provides simple formatting capabilities.
 -  General object dumping and loading.
 -  A comprehensive range of I/O facilities for using memory-mapped files, network connections, and so on.
 -  An interface for naming files.
 The Locators module provides such an interface.
 -  An interface to operating system functionality, such as file renaming or deleting operations.
-The File-System module provides such an interface.
+The :doc:`File-System <../system/file-system>` module provides such an interface.

 Concepts
 --------